 - Assistance with compilation, processing and archiving of data about Signalling;

-- Donations of signalling artifacts, or even photographs of signalling items currently held in private collections;
+- Donations of signalling artefacts, or even photographs of signalling items currently held in private collections;

 - Anecdotal stories or reminiscences of former Signalmen, or others with interesting stories to relate about signalling;

-- Assistance with restoring equipment and artifacts already 'saved from the scrapyard'.
+- Assistance with restoring equipment and artefacts already saved from the scrapyard.

 - All information and assistance forthcoming will be duly acknowledged, and will be gratefully appreciated.

-The information used in the interpretation of the history of Signal Cabins featured in the Archive Pages may not yet be complete.
-From time to time, and sometimes as a result of a cabin being featured, additional information is subsequently submitted - in fact, this is actively encouraged.
-Needless to say that some of this information may not necessarily be reflected in the official signal cabin record cards to hand.
+The information used in the interpretation of the history of Signal Cabins featured in this site's Archive Pages may not yet be complete.
+From time to time, and sometimes as a result of a cabin being featured on this site, additional information is subsequently submitted - in fact, this is actively encouraged.
+Needless to say that some of this information may not necessarily be reflected in the official W.A.G.R. signal cabin record cards to hand.